ietf-rats-wg/eat/draft-ietf-rats-eat.md

 CWT defines the "cti" claim.
 JWT defines the "jti" claim.
 These are equivalent in EAT and carry a unique token identifier as they do in JWT and CWT.
-They may be used to defend against reuse of the token but are not a substitute for the nonce described in {{nonce}} and do not guarantee freshness or provide defence against replay in EATs (evnn though {{RFC7519}} says they can be used to prevent replay).
+They may be used to defend against reuse of the token but are not a substitute for the nonce described in {{nonce}} and do not guarantee freshness or provide defense against replay attack (even though {{RFC7519}} says they can be used to prevent replay).

 ### Timestamp claim (iat)